 Our smartphones, tablets, and laptops play an important part in our modern lives.
 We use our devices for work, study, and social interaction.
-Because we depend on our devices so heavily we do not always stop to consider what happens to the data on our devices.
-Here you can find articles that look into the companies behind the devices and try to find out what happens to the information we share through these technologies.
+Because we depend on our devices so heavily, we don't always stop to consider what happens to the data on our devices.
+Because our devices, including our phones and computers, contain a lot of information about us.
+The question is: who has access to these data gold mines?

-A lot of our data is stored on our devices or on online databases.
-This means that most of the time we have very little control over our own privacy.
-We save and share information but most often never delete it, which makes it very hard to guarantee our privacy.
-Every time your private details are connected to a tablet, smartphone, or laptop it could be impossible to get them back.
-This means out privacy is ever more at risk.
+A lot of our data is stored on our devices or as part of online databases.
+This means that, most of the time, we have very little control over our own privacy.
+We save and share information, but most often never delete it, which makes it very hard to guarantee and protect our privacy.
+Every time your private details are shared with a tablet, smartphone, or laptop, there's a possibility that you won't be able to delete that information.
+This means out privacy is continuously at risk.

 If you want to protect your privacy, the first step is to understand how and where your information is stored.
 You might think that the files on your computer can only be accessed by you.
 However, it's likely that your operating system has created a backup of all your files without your knowledge.
 This is very convenient if you happen to lose some files, but it also means you don't have full control over where your files end up.
 This is where our articles about the privacy risks of different devices might be of help to you.